Anukula-Kashyap/Screw-Defect-Detection-/README.md

 ### Model 1
 Model 1 was my introduction to PyTorch.
 The model uses two convolutional layers to process the images down to a spatial resolution of 56x56 with 32 channels.

 ### Model 2
-Model 2 added normalization to images and would transform them in random ways (rotation, flipping).
-Normalization will make calculating the gradients easier, while transforming the training images randomly would make it so the model could not memorize the training set, reducing overfit.
+Model 2 added image normalization, random image transformations (rotation, flipping), and a learning rate scheduler.
+Normalization zero-centers pixel values to make calculating
+gradients easier, while transforming the training images randomly prevents the model from memorizing the dataset, reducing overfit.
+The learning rate scheduler automatically reduces
+the step size when validation loss plateaus, helping the model fine-tune weights more precisely.

 ### Model 3
 Model 3 included the changes from model 2, but also increased the amount of convolutional layers to four, and added a dropout rate of 0.4.
 Adding more layers allows the model to extract deeper features and increases accuracy.
 Dropout turns off a percentage of the neurons(40%) during training.
 This decreases the dependency that neurons have on each other.
 By not relying too much on specific neurons, the model will have less overfit.